 Brad Fischer restored the UW-Oshkosh women’s basketball winning tradition in short order.
 In June 2012, Fischer inherited a program that had won 11 WIAC championships and one national title but had no winning seasons and a 52-99 record from 2007-12.

-Fischer, who owns a 118-27 record in his five years at UW-Oshkosh, has guided the Titans to the NCAA Division III Championship during each of the past four seasons.
+Fischer, who owns a 139-33 record in his six years at UW-Oshkosh, has guided the Titans to the NCAA Division III Championship four of the past five seasons.
 Under Fischer’s guidance UW-Oshkosh was one of eight Division III women’s programs to win at least one game at each of the four NCAA postseasons between 2014-17 as the Titans reached the third round in 2014 and 2017 and advanced to the second round in 2015 and 2016.
 UW-Oshkosh also capped the 2019 campaign with a trip to the third round of the NCAA postseason.

 Fischer earned 2014 Central Region Coach of the Year honors from D3hoops.com as well as WIAC Coach of the Year plaudits in 2013 and 2017.
 Fischer helped UW-Oshkosh win the 2017 WIAC regular season title in addition to three consecutive league tournament championships in 2014, 2015, 2016 and 2019.
 Fischer’s 2019 squad was the program’s second to sweep the WIAC regular season and postseason titles and first since the league tournament debuted in 1999.